Matroid 1-sum #

 Matrix

--level 1-sum for matroids defined by their standard representation matrices.
+-level 1-sum for matroids defined by their standard representation matrices; does not check legitimacy.

 Equations